What is Google Ads Express?

-Google Adwords Express, formerly Google Boost, is a stripped down and simplified version of Google Adwords.
+Google Ads Express, formerly Google Boost, is a stripped down and simplified version of Google Ads.
 It allows advertisers to quickly display text ads to Google searchers based on the their keyword searches.

-The glaring difference is that Adwords Express is much simpler to setup and use.
-You can literally create a campaign and have your ads displaying in Google searches in as little as 10 minutes by going through the steps of writing an ad, customizing settings like budget and target area, and submitting payment info.
-Compare this to Google Adwords where you could easily spend an hour or two learning the interface and setting up your initial campaigns.
+With Google Ads Express, you can literally create a campaign and have your ads displaying in Google searches in as little as 10 minutes by going through the steps of writing an ad, customizing settings like budget and target area, and submitting payment info.
+Compare this to Google Ads where you could easily spend an hour or two learning the interface and setting up your initial campaigns.
 Google Ads Express wins when it comes to pure speed and ease.

 - You actually can create an ad campaign in 10 minutes!